The Murder of Orinda Jane Doe, August 1975

 Jane Doe was also wearing a thin, "Indian-type"/"Native style" liquid silver necklace with four 5mm x 7mm turquoise stones around her neck, as well as a matching sterling silver channel work ring with four turquoise stones, size 8.5-9 on one of her fingers.

 Jane Doe's dentals, fingerprints, and DNA are available for comparison.
 She has zero rule-outs on NamUs.
-Her NamUs page, case #UP12922, was created and last updated on September 18, 2014 and August 5, 2025, respectively.
+Her NamUs page, case #UP12922, was created on September 18, 2014 and last updated on February 26, 2026, the first time since August 5, 2025.
+The Doe Network and NCIC case numbers are 2UFCA and U759829435, respectively.

 Sources